CrowdArt/Chat-Implementation/README.md

 ## ES6
 `use strict;` Defines that JavaScript code should be executed in "strict mode", a literal expression.
 With strict mode, you can not, for example, use undeclared variables.
 - With object destructuring, when declaring a variable or constant use {} and add the property of the target object.
+* Node.js - operates on a single thread event loop, using non-blocking I/O calls, allowing it to support tens of thousands of concurrent connections without incurring the cost of thread context switching.

 ## Table of Contents
 * [APIs](#apis)